cfpland/frontend/content/posts/2019-04-29-data-sources.md

 ### Acceptable Data Use

 All the data I have is available to the public for any purpose (including building tools that directly compete with CFP Land!) [here on the website](https://www.cfpland.com/conferences) or [in this RSS feed](https://feeds.cfpland.com/v2/rss/cfps).
-Seriously, this data is not that hard to get, so if you want to build something cool with it, go for it.
+Seriously, if you want to build something cool with it, go for it.
 I'd love to hear about it!
 One guy sent me a message about a [CFP Land Telegram Bot](https://github.com/jonatasbaldin/cfpland-telegram-bot) that he built. 👍

 I don't currently show CFPs that have closed or CFPs that are closing in more than 3 weeks, but I can send you that if you'd like.
 Just [email me](mailto:karl@cfpland.com).